Cheapest Neighborhoods in Durham, NC

-Some of the cheapest neighborhoods in Durham are Spaulding Community, Campus Hills, and Northeast Durham.
+Some of the cheapest neighborhoods in Durham are Campus Hills, Northeast Durham, and American Village.
 These neighborhoods offer some of the lowest rent prices in Durham, making them ideal for renters on a budget.
-As of May 8, 2026, the average rent in Durham is $1,391, which is 2.1% lower than last year.
+As of June 23, 2026, the average rent in Durham is $1,402, which is 1.8% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Campus Hills